-After a stupendous fourth season introduced Antifa subtexts to a brilliantly immersive illusory Agents of HYDRA dystopia, I was expecting great things from writers D.J.
-Doyle, the Zuckerberg sister’s et al… Agents of SHIELD season 5 began with Coulson waking up in a spaceship which, it turned out, was 90 years in the future after Daisy quaked the earth apart.
+After a stupendous fourth season introduced brilliantly overt political subtexts to a wonderfully immersive, illusory and dystopian Agents of HYDRA mirror-universe, I was expecting great things from writers D.J.
+Doyle, the Zuckerman sisters et al… but alas.
+Agents of SHIELD Season 5 began with Coulson waking up in a spaceship which, it turned out, existed 90 years in the future after Daisy quaked the earth apart.

-What must have seemed a great season premise in the writers’ room has turned out to be a massive misfire with many knock-on effects.
-While the budget has seemingly been spent on great CGI shots of space trawlers docking, the locations, or lack of them, have limited the story and normally great ideas.
+What must have seemed a great premise in the writers’ room has turned out to be a massive misfire with many knock-on effects.
+While the budget has seemingly gone on expensive CGI shots of space trawlers docking, the lack of locations have severely limited the story and normally great ideas.

-Most stories, Agents of SHIELD included, often contain an element of hunting or being hunted.
-The trouble is, when groups of people must hide on, for example, Level 28 of the space rock, Level 28 looks exactly the same as Level 27, 14, 56 and every other level.
+Agents of SHIELD storylines often contain characters hunting others or being hunted.
+The trouble is, when the only place for groups of people to hide is, Level 28 and Level 28 looks exactly the same as Level 27, 14, 56 and every other level, the storytelling becomes boring.

 WHERE WE’RE GOING, WE DON’T NEED ROADS

-The Agents of SHIELD arrived via time-travel, except Fitz, who took the long route via meeting a 32,000-year-old android who appeared in the Bible, Enoch and being cryogenically frozen.
-They then tasked themselves with saving earth’s few remaining humans from Kassius aboard a giant rock in space.
-Only trouble is, having met just three of them (to represent the million or so slaves) plus a villainous taskmaster who was dispatched early on, we don’t really care about the last of the human race.
+The Agents of SHIELD arrived on the giant-rock-in-space setting via time-travel.
+Our heroes immediately tasked themselves with saving earth’s remaining humans from Kassius.
+Only trouble is, having met just three out of the million surviving humans, we don’t really care about the last of the human race.

-For me, every single plot point on the above list demonstrates that the writers had so little wiggle-room to work with on the space rock that they ended having to pull ideas out of their asses.
-And when the geography, everyday physics and quantum rules of time-travel are not made clear or adhered to, those ideas become fucking nonsense.
+The storytelling has not only been limited by the lack of locations and lack of physical room to run, hide and stage action set-pieces; the knock-on effect of these writing room decisions creates repetitive, predictable and down-right confusing TV.
+The writers had so little wiggle-room to work with on the space rock that they ended having to pull ideas out of their asses.
+And when environs, geography, everyday physics and quantum rules of time-travel are not made clear or adhered to, those ideas become nonsense.

-Case in point, during one fight in a gravity storm, Daisy killed Sinara (Ivanka) when the latter jumped, floated too high and was impaled on Daisy’s spear up on a walkway.
-How come Daisy wasn’t affected by the same lack of gravity as Sinara?
+Case in point, during one admittedly well-shot fight in an anti-gravity storm, Daisy killed Sinara (Ivanka) when the latter jumped, floated too high and was impaled on Daisy’s spear up on a walkway.
+Yet how come Daisy wasn’t affected by the same lack of gravity as Sinara?

 The last episode, Past Life felt so rushed and so paint-by-numbers that its reveals and sacrifices lost all meaning.
-Enoch may be dead but Deke will be back to annoy the shit out of us all as he was standing near a piece of the time-travelling monolith when it was activated.
+Enoch may be dead but Deke will be back to annoy the shit out of us all as it will be revealed he was standing near a piece of the time-travelling monolith when it was activated.